Basel, Weissenhaus. The Basler (Kanton Basel-Stadt) und die Schweizer Fahne, August first, 2020. Bild/Photo: TES.

 Referendum 2005

 The proof of the pudding is in the eating.
 The Dutch government introduced the referendum in 2005.
 More than 63% of the people voted.
-The elections for the European Parliament attract around 35% of voters, although these elections are neither European, nor for a parliament, nor representative.
-The policy of the EU and the Dutch establishment is without alternative anyway.
+The elections for the European Parliament attract around 35% of voters, although these elections are neither European nor for a parliament nor representative.
+The policy of the EU and the Dutch establishment is, in any case, unavoidable.

 Birthday